RobbMoskv/Full-Stack-Playground-Application/README.md

 #### Database Layer

-The database layer contains the **Object-Document-Mapping**.
-For each MongoDB collection a corresponding module exists.

-##### Setup a MongoDB Docker container
+The database layer makes use of an existing Docker image.

-Choose the latest mongo image from Docker Hub, map the ports and run a container.
+To set this up choose the latest mongo image from Docker Hub, map the ports and run a container.

 ```bash
 # Run docker container